ossf/scorecard/README.md

 | Fuzzing | Does the project use OSS Fuzz? |

 To see detailed information on how each check works, see the check-specific documentation pages.
+To use a particular check, add the `--checks` argument with a list of check names (for example `--checks=CI-Tests,Code-Review`).

 If you'd like to add a check, make sure it is something that meets the following criteria:
 * automate-able